*This post contains affiliate links.

 The first step to carving a pumpkin is to cut a hole in the top large enough for your hand or a large spoon.
 Then, you can remove the seeds and fibrous “guts” of the pumpkin.
-Taking the “guts” out of the pumpkin allowed the kids to see the seeds and the thickness of the flesh of the pumpkin.
+Taking the “guts” out of the pumpkin allows the kids to see the seeds and the thickness of the flesh of the pumpkin.

-When we opened up the white pumpkin and immediately noticed the difference in color.
-This white pumpkin had a light yellow flesh with white fibrous strands and seeds and the orange pumpkin had orange flesh.
+When we carved orange and white pumpkins side by side, we immediately noticed the difference in color.
+The white pumpkin had a light yellow flesh with white fibrous strands and seeds and the orange pumpkin had orange flesh.
 The seeds themselves were different from those of the orange pumpkin.
 The seeds of the orange pumpkin are slightly beige in color and smooth.
 The seeds of the white pumpkin are white, larger than the orange pumpkin seeds, and are kind of fuzzy.

 - Pumpkins are 90 percent water.

 - Pumpkins are fruit.

 - Eighty percent of the pumpkin supply in the United States is available in October.